African Grey Parrot vs Alexandrine Parakeet: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between African Grey Parrot and Alexandrine Parakeet is one of the most significant factors in choosing between these birds.
 African Grey Parrot is characterized by a friendly personality, while Alexandrine Parakeet tends toward independent, gentle, intelligent traits.
 In daily life, this means African Grey Parrot owners typically experience a bird that leans toward friendly behavior, while Alexandrine Parakeet owners find their bird more inclined toward independent tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments are legitimate — the better choice depends on the specific household, not any absolute measure.

 Best for Families with Children